EpiLink/EpiLink/docs/MaintainerGuide.md

   rule: MyRule
 ```

-This section is used to define roles that are defined by [rules](/docs/Rulebooks.md): more specifically, which rules determine which role.
+This section is used to define roles that are defined by [rules](/docs/Rulebooks.md): more specifically, what roles determined by what rules.

 Each element is made of: